 We sprayed our wood prior to installation with Bora-Care, which will kill any termites that may exist in the wood.
 They also have a product that will eliminate mold along with termites.

 There are likely other similar products out there as well.
 It’s kind of an expensive step, but compared to the cost of pest control after the fact, well worth it!

-STEP 5: Paint the bottom of the joists black (any kind of paint will do…we used basic craft acrylic, since that is what we had on hand).
-Barn board by nature won’t fit together tight so there will be gaps.
+STEP 5: Paint the bottom of the joists black (any kind of paint will do…we used basic craft acrylic paint since that is what we had on hand).
+Barn board by nature won’t fit together tightly so there will be gaps.

 And that’s how it’s done!
 I hope this was helpful…good luck!
 Feel free to give us a shout with any questions.